 - 77. A prescribed business must have regard to the attractiveness to money launderers of the availability of complex products and services that operate within reputable and secure wealth management environments that are familiar with high value transactions.
-The following factors contribute to the increased vulnerability of wealth management: - wealthy eustomersclients and powerful eustomersclients such eustomersclients such eustomersclients elients may be reluctant or unwilling to provide adequate documents, details and explanations; - multiple accounts and complex accounts customersclients often have many accounts in more than one jurisdiction, either within the same firm or group, or with different firms; - movement of funds the transmission of funds and other assets by private customersclients often involve high value transactions, requiring rapid transfers to be made across accounts in different countries and regions of the world. - 78.
-In order to counter the perceived and actual risks of such relationships, a financial services business must ensure it recognises, manages and mitigates the potential risks arising from relationships with high net worth customersclients.
+The following factors contribute to the increased vulnerability of wealth management: - wealthy clients and powerful clients such clients may be reluctant or unwilling to provide adequate documents, details and explanations; - multiple accounts and complex accounts clients often have many accounts in more than one jurisdiction, either within the same firm or group, or with different firms; - movement of funds the transmission of funds and other assets by private clients often involve high value transactions, requiring rapid transfers to be made across accounts in different countries and regions of the world. - 78.
+In order to counter the perceived and actual risks of such relationships, a financial services business must ensure it recognises, manages and mitigates the potential risks arising from relationships with high net worth clients.